gmtsar/Earthscope-GMTSAR-Shortcourse/README.md

 While the lectures go on, we will be holding a Slack chat room where you could pose questions and get answers in real-time.
 (Link **TBD**)

 ### Course Materials:
 All course materials including slides, notes and video records will be uploaded to a shared Google Drive/Youtube.
-(Link **TBD**)
+(Link https://drive.google.com/drive/folders/1hfO51thTyiU62zlHgm7PZl0ZCmYi8nCd?usp=drive_link )

 ### Plenary Sessions
 July 25-26 (Tuesday - Wednesday), 2022, 10AM PDT - 1PM PDT (plus continued breakout sessions)